ISCHEMIC STROKE

 - DWI has a greater sensitivity than CT for detecting small infarcts

-- vessel examination – neurosonology or CTA/MRA (urgent in recent TIA) ( AHA/ASA guidelines 2013 I/A)
+- vascular examination – neurosonology or CTA/MRA (urgent in recent TIA) ( AHA/ASA guidelines 2013 I/A)

-- ESO guidelines 2021 suggest using MRA or CTA for confirmation of large artery stenosis ≥ 50% detected by ultrasound in order to guide further management
+- ESO guidelines 2021 suggest using MRA/CTA for confirmation of large artery stenosis ≥ 50% detected by ultrasound to guide further management

 - strength of MRA compared to ultrasound and CTA is its relative insensitivity to arterial calcifications